14 Things to Do in Da Nang: A Local’s Guide for First-Timers

 Take a Day Trip to Hoi An

-The bridge between Hoi An Old Town and An Hoi Island
+The walking bridge between Hoi An Old Town and An Hoi Island

 Visiting Hoi An is a great and easy day trip from Da Nang.
 The ride from Da Nang to Hoi An takes about 30 to 40 minutes.
 I live in Da Nang and sometimes ride my scooter down to Hoi An for lunch, coffee, or to explore the rice fields outside of town.
 The easiest way to get from Da Nang to Hoi An is to use the Grab app.
-Learn how to get around Hoi An here.
+You could also plan a visit to Hoi An at night, see the lantern-lit town, and see the Hoi An Memories Show.

 Tourists walking down a small street in Old Town Hoi An.